KittyGiraudel/sass-guidelines/index.md

 }
 ```

 Basically everything that is not obvious from the first glance should be commented.
 There is no such thing as too much documentation.
-You cannot *comment too much*, so get on fire and write comments for everything that is worth it.
+Remember that you cannot *comment too much*, so get on fire and write comments for everything that is worth it.

 When commenting a Sass specific section, use Sass inline comments instead of a C-style block.
 This makes the comment invisible in the output, even in expanded mode during development process.